INFORMATION FOR TRAVEL ENTRY REQUIREMENTS TO THE COOK ISLANDS

 Is there a telecommunications network in the Cook Islands?

 Yes.
-Vodafone Cook Islands is the sole provider for all telecommunications services in the country.
-4G mobile data is available on Rarotonga and Aitutaki.
-3G is now available on Mitiaro, Atiu and Mauke.
-The remaining outer islands have 2G service.
+Vodafone Cook Islands is the current mobile provider for telecommunications services in the country.
+4G+ mobile data is available on Rarotonga and Aitutaki.
+With 4G now available on the remaining outer islands.
 There are WiFi hotspots at prime locations spread across all islands.

 Does the Cook Islands have WIFI hotspots?